In most cases, selling a house on Craigslist isn't a good idea.

 - Once Craigslist emails you, confirm the ad and your listing is live!

-To avoid unwanted late-night calls, consider providing readers with an email contact rather than a phone number.
-Doing so protects your privacy and allows you to manage inquiries on your own schedule – so you can respond thoughtfully and at your convenience.
-Email also makes it easier to track showing requests and negotiations with buyers.
+One important Craigslist home seller tip is to provide readers with an email contact rather than a phone number.
+Doing so avoids unwanted late-night calls, protects your privacy, and allows you to manage inquiries on your own schedule — so you can respond thoughtfully and at your convenience.
+Email also makes it easier to track showing requests and negotiations with buyers. [/textbox]

 Include high-quality photos on Craigslist